-Using too much Finacea Gel is nothing to worry about as it's unlikely this will cause any issues.
-If you experience any skin irritation, reduce the amount of gel used or switch to once daily until the irritation subsides.
+Using too much Finacea gel is nothing to worry about as it's unlikely this will cause any harm.
+If you experience any skin irritation, reduce the amount of gel you use or switch to once daily until the irritation passes.

-If you forget a dose of Finacea gel, don't use twice as much to make up for it.
-Leave the missed dose and continue as usual.
+If you forget to use Finacea gel, don't use twice as much to make up for it.
+Skip the missed dose and continue as prescribed by your doctor.

-There are no food or drink which will interact with the way Finacea Gel works but certain substances are known to trigger rosacea symptoms.
+There are no foods or drinks which will interact with the way Finacea gel works, but certain substances may trigger rosacea symptoms.
 These include: